bareos/bareos/docs/manuals/source/TasksAndConcepts/BareosConsole.rst

 delete
    :index:`\ <single: Console; Command; delete>`\  The delete command is used to delete a Volume, Pool or Job record from the Catalog as well as all associated catalog Volume records that were created.
 This command operates only on the Catalog database and has no effect on the actual data written to a Volume.
 This command can be dangerous and we strongly recommend that you do not use it unless you know what you are doing.

-   If the keyword Volume appears on the command line, the named Volume will be deleted from the catalog, if the keyword Pool appears on the command line, a Pool will be deleted, and if the keyword Job appears on the command line, a Job and all its associated records (File and JobMedia) will be deleted from the catalog.
+   If the keyword Volume appears on the command line, the named Volume will be deleted from the catalog.
+If the keyword Pool appears on the command line, a Pool will be deleted.
+If the keyword Job appears on the command line, a Job and all its associated records (File and JobMedia) will be deleted from the catalog.
+If the keyword storage appears on the command line, the orphaned storage with the selected name will be deleted.

    The full form of this command is: